openafs/openafs/doc/process/compiler-warnings.md

     #endif

-It would appear that when built with `-Werror`, the llvm clang compiler will still upgrade warnings that are suppresed in this way to errors.
+It would appear that when built with `-Werror`, the llvm clang compiler will still upgrade warnings that are suppressed in this way to errors.
 In this case, the fix is to mark that warning as ignored, but only for clang.
 For example:

     #ifdef IGNORE_SOME_GCC_WARNINGS